darkmat13r/LaravelEchoChatAndroid/README.md

 ## Android Echo Chat Sample
 Demo api URL :  https://tourn.darkmatter.in/

+## Step 1
+Create two users on the demo web application one to send message and another to receive messages.

-## Api Setting Android
+## Step 2 : Api Setting Android
 Edit  `ApiConstant.kt` accordingly

-## To generate token for android from demo server
+## Step 3 :  To generate token for android from demo server

 **Use postman**
 Login EndPoint : https://tourn.darkmatter.in/api/login